 Most people don't take note of the trickery used by media "experts" when expounding on their latest political prognostications.
 What these so-called experts do could be classified as sleight of hand as they try to recover from their latest erroneous pontifications.
 In the cool light of day, these seers do a great job of predicting the past.
 They are so often wrong that fulfill the requirement for the logical fallacy of appealing to misplaced authority.

-But the tactics these "pundits" use are mostly overlooked as they get listeners to accept a host of "facts," as if they are uncontested facts.
+But the tactics these "pundits" use are mostly overlooked as they get listeners to accept a host of "facts," as if they are uncontested truths.
 These axioms usually buttress their latest prognostications.
 Take as an example the run-up to the ill-advised Iraq war.
 Just about every assertion of its merits was preceded by a discussion of the possession of WMDs—until it was universally accepted by the listener that just having such instruments of annihilation was ample cause for preemptive war.
 And, even though most "experts" have been duly castigated for leading us into an unjust and now protracted conflict, the notion remains that if Iraq had WMDs the invasion would have been totally justified.
 The outcome, unfortunately, would be just the same.
 We'd still be mired in an intractable never-ending conflict, WMDs or not.
 Also, no one seems to want to discuss the fact that many countries (especially the US) possess such weapons and we have no interest, stated or implied, to invade them.
 In other words, that justification is so totally subjective as to be entirely false.

 Another example of this hewing to a false narrative occurred when John McCain was running for president in 2012.
 At one of his campaign stops, a lady said she didn't like Obama because he was an "Arab."
 McCain got huge plaudits for taking the mic and announcing that Obama wasn't an Arab but a decent family man.
 What was left hanging in the air was the notion that being "Arab" would be a legitimate disqualifying factor.
 McCain should have pointed out that in our country the election of any candidate for any office does not require an ethnicity litmus test.
 His response was hardly deserving of the accolades he received.